 4. Check key content in security settings, and you”ll find out the saved WiFi password.

-Create Batch file to find WiFi Passwords on Windows 10
+Create a Batch file to find WiFi Passwords on Windows 11

 This method is kind of similar to the above two methods.
 Batch files basically run some pre-written commands.
 This means you don’t have to manually open a command prompt and run a command.
 You just have to create and run the batch file, and, it will show you all saved WiFi passwords.

 1. Right-Click on the desktop, and then click on new > Text Document.
 This will create a new text document on your desktop.

 2. Open it, and then copy and paste the following code into it.

 echo Find All Saved Wifi Passwords In Windows 10